scriptkitties/fglt/_agora/book-03-daemons-at-the-gateway-part-01.md

 **Socrates:** each ISP is allotted a certain group of IPs
 **Socrates:** say 1.2.3.1--255
 **Socrates:** so they host the prefix 1.2.3.0/24 (24 bits i.e. 3x bytes 1.2.3 and then 8 bits left at the end)
-**Glaucon:** and whoever they provide Internet service to, gets assigned an IP
+**Glaucon:** and whoever they provide Internet service to, gets assigned an IP?
 **Socrates:** yes
 **Socrates:** they say to their peers, "I'm AS25178, and I host 1.2.3.0/24"
 **Socrates:** so all the other routers they are connected to know that 1.2.3.99 is by that router